Modeling Recovery Curves With Application to Prostatectomy: Recovery Curves

 \subsection{Parameterizing Recovery Curves}

-We will parameterize $f(t)$ scaled to the pre-treatment function value, instead of $f(t)$ itself.
-That is, we assume the following parameterization
+We parameterize $f(t)$ scaled to the pre-treatment function value, instead of $f(t)$ itself, assuming:

 Thus, the actual post-event trajectory is the shape of the post-event trajectory, $g(t;\theta)$, scaled to the pre-event function level.
-We choose this parameterization because to satisfy requirements of Equations \ref{req:2} and \ref{req:3}, we just need to ensure that $g(t;\theta) \in (0,1)$ for $t>0$.
-In this work we will refer to the scaled post-event trajectory, denoted $g(t;\theta)$, as a \emph{recovery shape}, and will use the term \emph{scaled function value} to refer to a patient's function value normalized by their pre-treatment value.
-In other words, a patient's recovery shape is a time series over their scaled function values.
+We choose this parameterization because in order to satisfy requirements of Equations \ref{req:2} and \ref{req:3}, we just need to ensure that $g(t;\theta) \in (0,1)$ for $t>0$.
+In this work we will refer to the scaled post-event trajectory, denoted $g(t;\theta)$, as a \emph{recovery shape}, and use the term \emph{scaled function value} to refer to a patient's function value normalized by their pre-treatment value; a patient's recovery shape is a time series over their scaled function values.

-We will parameterize recovery shape $g(t;\theta)$ with 3 parameters: $A$, which represents the asymptotic drop in scaled function level after surgery, $B$, which represents the initial drop in scaled function value in excess of the asymptotic drop, and $C$, which describes the rate of recovery of the scaled function value.
+We parameterize recovery shape $g(t;\theta)$ with 3 parameters: $A$, the asymptotic drop in scaled function level after surgery, $B$, the initial drop in scaled function value in excess of the asymptotic drop, and $C$, the rate of recovery of the scaled function value.

-Figure \ref{fig:curve} illustrates the meaning of the parameters. $f(t;S,A,B,C)$ is a recovery curve if the constraints in Equations \ref{req:1} to \ref{req:4} are satisfied, and we will respect those constraints in our model.
+$f(t;S,A,B,C)$ is a recovery curve if the constraints in Equations \ref{req:1} to \ref{req:4} are satisfied, and we respect those constraints in our model.